bola-de-gude-12/docs/Continia Document Capture/New and Planned/Documents and templates/Capturing item tracking information.md

 ## Feature details

-Tracking information captured in purchase invoices, purchase orders, and purchase receipts will be shown in the order lines.
-When the document is registered, this information will be transferred to the order and to the created invoice.
+Tracking information extracted from PDF files in purchase invoices (under the **PURCHASE** category) will be automatically transferred to the created invoice when the document is registered.

+In future releases, the following enhancements will be introduced:

+* Capture values from purchase orders and receipts
+* Transfer captured values to purchase orders upon registration
+* Capture values from XML files
+* Capture multiple item tracking values per line

+For more information, see [Capturing item tracking information](@DC-175).